 Small on space but big on gardening?
-A lot can happen in a small space.
-With some creativity and the right varieties, a small space can offer a big yield.
+A lot can happen in a small space, and containers are a great way to transform a small space into a garden oasis.
+With some creativity and the right varieties, a small space can still offer a big yield.

 Tips to make the most of your space

 Growing vertical is an efficient use of space for vines like tomatoes, beans, squash, melons, cucumbers, and peas.
-Using trellises, cages, and fencing also saves your knees, increases airflow to plants, reducing the risk of fungal diseases, and puts harvest within arms reach.
-See our blog DIY Tomato Supports for a low-cost, easy way to trellis tomatoes, cucumbers, winter squash, flowering vines, really anything that will climb.
+Using trellises, cages, and fencing also saves your knees, increases airflow to plants, which reduces the risk of fungal diseases, and puts harvest within arm's reach.
+See our DIY Tomato Supports blog for a low-cost, easy way to trellis tomatoes, cucumbers, winter squash, flowering vines--really anything that will climb.

 Sow for two harvests at once.
 For crops that offer a one-time harvest like carrots or radishes, sow and thin to half the final suggested spacing.
 Harvest every other plant when they are half grown for baby carrots and beets.
 Sow radishes between rows of slower maturing crops like carrots.
 Quick to sprout radishes not only mark where you've planted and where you need to water, but will be harvested before the other crop is large enough to feel crowded.
 Also, planting in a staggered triangular pattern is more space efficient than rows or squares.

 Many crops can be started by seed indoors and transplanted out shortly after.
-This can save a month or more of time in the garden bed, leaving room for something else to mature.
+This can save a couple of months or more time in the garden bed, leaving room for something else to mature.

 How to Grow in Containers

-Your container potting soil (media) is really important.
+Your container's potting soil (medium) is really important.
 If you're having a hard time choosing, pick one that is labeled for containers.
 It will hold the right amount of water, nutrients, and air to ensure the healthiest possible plants.
 Some potting soil comes with compost or slow-release fertilizer incorporated right into it; consider this when evaluating cost.

 Water and Fertilizer

-Keep in mind, containers that are really full, very small, or in sunny and windy places will need water more often.
-Watering in the morning to prevent stress is best.
-Healthy, stress-free plants will stay productive and flower longer.
+Keep in mind, containers that are really full, very small, or in sunny and windy places will need water more often, maybe twice a day!
+Watering in the morning or evening is ideal.
+Plants that have consistent moisture, instead of periods of drought, will stay pretty healthy, and productive longer.
 Container plants need regular feeding.
-If your potting soil doesn't contain fertilizer, add a slow-release fertilizer, or regularly feed with a water-soluble fertilizer.
+If your potting soil doesn't contain fertilizer, add a slow-release fertilizer, or feed regularly with a water-soluble fertilizer.

 Great container varieties